 - 4.58.
-As a consequence, it is possible, for each industry, to derive an estimate of the gross value added (at basic prices), corresponding to the contribution of its output to total internal tourism consumption, and these values can be added over all industries, both the tourism industries and all other industries.
+As a consequence, it is possible, for each industry, to derive an estimate of the fraction of its gross value added (at basic prices), corresponding to the contribution of its output to total internal tourism consumption, and these values can be added over all industries, both the tourism industries and all other industries.
 The sum of all these portions of value added over all industries, is what is called tourism direct gross value added (TDGVA). - 4.59.
-To obtain the direct GDP generated by internal tourism consumption, it is necessary to add to TDGVA, the taxes less subsidies on products and imports related to tourism products that are compiled in the same way, using the corresponding share for each product (except goods for which the share only relates to retail trade margins). - 4.60.
+To obtain the direct GDP generated by internal tourism consumption (tourism direct Gross Domestic Product (TDGDP)), it is necessary to add to TDGVA, the taxes less subsidies on products and imports related to tourism products that are compiled in the same way, using the corresponding share for each product (except goods for which the share only relates to retail trade margins). - 4.60.
 Theoretically, these aggregates (tourism direct gross value added and tourism direct gross domestic product) should be independent of the detail in which calculations have been performed, and in particular be independent also of the possibility of identifying tourism industries.
-In practice, however, this is not the case because gross value added by product is not directly observable, and has to be estimated through the information provided by industries that produce the products acquired by visitors. - 4.61.
+In practice, however, this is not the case because gross value added associated to a product is not directly observable, and has to be estimated through the information provided by industries that produce this product. - 4.61.
 The more refined and accurate the assumptions on how tourism consumption affects each industry, the more precise the measurement.